liangxianzhe/oh-my-vim/README.md

 __Version 0.8  (2013-09-29)__

 Everyone should try this awesome vim config.
-It meant to be clean, easy to use out of the box, well organized and easy to fork and maintain.
+It is clean, easy to use out of the box, well organized and easy to fork and maintain.

 How to install